 - Training

-- Today: Training lecture
+- Today: Intro and training

-- Jan 29: Example papers (we will email you assigned reading)
+- Next week: More training: Practice papers

 - Annotation

-- Feb Apr: 5 rounds of finding papers, reading, doing annotation
+- The rest of the semester: 5 rounds of finding papers, reading, doing annotation

 - Class time for meeting with your team and getting in-person help!

 - Conclusion

-- April 23:Overview of what we did.
+- Overview of what we did.
 Prizes?